-This goes without saying, but it’s going to be slippier.
+This goes without saying, but it’s going to be more slippery, especially just when the rain starts.
 That means that you need to be more careful.
 If it’s a route that you run a lot, try to remember all the weird contours of the road—the unexpected dips, the raised sidewalks, and so forth.

 Unless you live in Florida or Hawaii, you should do at least a couple training runs in the rain to prepare for a race in the rain.
 This is especially important if you’ll be running a longer race like a half marathon.
 You need to prepare for a long run in the rain!

 Finally, it’s just going to be uncomfortable, but it’s a good opportunity for you to strengthen your mind.
 By running in the rain, you’ll be teaching yourself that you can do hard things.
 And you’ll be able to warm up with a hot shower once you get home!

 After a rainy run is not a good time to be haphazard with your cool-down and post-run routine.
 To warm back up, change immediately after your run into completely dry clothing.
 Also, don’t forget to dry out your shoes post-run.